 Making an Abuse Claim

-This means claims can be pursued even if those carrying out the abuse have since died – particularly in cases where there is not an organisation at fault for failing to protect you, as was the case when our team represented victims abused by a former GP, who died many years ago.
+This means claims can be pursued even if those carrying out the abuse have since died – particularly in cases where there is not an organisation at fault for failing to protect you.

 CICA claims can also be successful in some cases where police have not prosecuted individuals, or if the alleged perpetrator has not been found guilty in a criminal court.
 If you’ve been abused in any way and you’re unsure what to do, don’t suffer in silence any longer – get in touch with our expert solicitors and discover how we can help you bring a CICA abuse claim.

 "Government scheme awards £16,500 damages to woman, 25, despite uncle she accused of abusing her as a child walking free at court"Read Full Story

 "Police and other agencies must make domestic violence a priority and protect most vulnerable throughout lockdown"Read Full Story

 "Man awarded £19,600 damages for mental injury caused by years of abuse by his father when a child"Read Full Story